 I first joined the world of Competitive Intelligence when working for Digex (now part of Verizon) in 2000.
 Digex was a premier provider of managed hosting services.
 There were about 10 top firms in the country.
 We were constantly trying to outperform (e.g., service level agreements, uptime, reliability, and reduce risk) while maintaining a competitive pricing structure.

 Fast forward to today, 2004.
 I reconnected with Cyndi of the Society of Competitive Intelligence Professionals (SCIP), of which she was one of the founders.
 I had hired her team back in 2000 to help us set up a competitive intelligence team.
-While we were talking, she asked if I would be interested in doing a “Storytelling with Data” workshop for the SCIP chapter.
+While we were talking, she asked if I would be interested in doing a “Data Storytelling” workshop for the SCIP chapter.
 I eagerly agreed.

 [Note: I also wrote an article for SCIP, Tell Your (Data) Business Story – Eight Steps to Inspire Your Audience and conducted a “What Do You Do?” elevator pitch workshop]